Callme-Ishmael/MPhys/README.md

 With the peak around 10–11 gluons, the shower appears to be functioning nominally.
-As such, we conclude that this “incomplete shower” behaviour is expected for \( H \to b\bar{b} \), especially without hadronisation — and must be worked around rather than “fixed.”
+As such, we conclude that this “incomplete shower” behaviour is expected for $$H \to b\bar{b}$$, especially without hadronisation — and must be worked around rather than “fixed.”

-Using these samples, we confirm that **interjet spin correlations** do appear in \( H \to gg \).
+Using these samples, we confirm that **interjet spin correlations** do appear in $$H \to gg$$.
 However, we are confronted with a significant theoretical caveat, clearly noted in the PanScales paper ([arXiv:2103.16526](https://arxiv.org/abs/2103.16526)):

-> *That particular case, with a \( q\bar{q} \) hard process, would have zero correlation, but the correlation is non-zero for a \( gg \) hard process.*
+> *That particular case, with a \( q\bar{q} \) hard process, would have zero correlation, but the correlation is non-zero for a $$gg$$ hard process.*

-This explains why **no azimuthal structure** is observed between the two b-branches in \( H \to b\bar{b} \) — a key disappointment, but also an important finding.
+This explains why **no azimuthal structure** is observed between the two b-branches in $$H \to b\bar{b}$$ — a key disappointment, but also an important finding.

 To clarify the issue for ourselves, we framed the following question:

 ---

-#### On the Absence of Spin Correlations in \( H \to b\bar{b} \) after Showering
+#### On the Absence of Spin Correlations in $$H \to b\bar{b}$$ after Showering

-I'm studying the CP structure of \( H \to b\bar{b} \) using Herwig at generator level.
-With showering on (but hadronisation off), spin correlations between the b and \( \bar{b} \) branches appear completely washed out, even when tracing all the way to the final B-hadrons.
+I'm studying the CP structure of $$H \to b\bar{b}$$ using Herwig at generator level.
+With showering on (but hadronisation off), spin correlations between the b and $$\bar{b}$$ branches appear completely washed out, even when tracing all the way to the final B-hadrons.

-At first, this was puzzling — because in \( H \to gg \), spin correlations are clearly visible, e.g., in the azimuthal angle between splitting planes.
+At first, this was puzzling — because in $$H \to gg$$, spin correlations are clearly visible, e.g., in the azimuthal angle between splitting planes.
 This is understood to result from gluon polarisation being retained through the shower (see [arXiv:1807.01955](https://arxiv.org/abs/1807.01955) and PanScales [arXiv:2103.16526](https://arxiv.org/abs/2103.16526)).

 But PanScales explicitly footnotes that for \( q\bar{q} \) final states, **no inter-branch spin correlation** is expected.
 This makes sense: gluons carry polarisation states, but spin information in quark lines seems less resilient, and the collinear approximation fails to capture it.

 Still, this raises the question:
-**Could spin correlations in \( H \to b\bar{b} \) be recovered in any setup?**
+**Could spin correlations in $$H \to b\bar{b}$$ be recovered in any setup?**
-Could going beyond collinear approximations — or considering \( H \to b\bar{b}g \) explicitly — restore this structure?
+Could going beyond collinear approximations — or considering $$H \to b\bar{b}g$$ explicitly — restore this structure?
 Do current showers (e.g., Collins–Knowles implementation in Herwig) encode any spin entanglement between fermion branches at all?

-If such correlations are fundamentally lost in quark final states at shower level, then attempts to probe CP-odd angular asymmetries in \( H \to b\bar{b} \) at generator level must account for this loss carefully.
+If such correlations are fundamentally lost in quark final states at shower level, then attempts to probe CP-odd angular asymmetries in $$H \to b\bar{b}$$ at generator level must account for this loss carefully.

 ---